AnnaSalek/Royal_Icing/Royal_Icing.md

 2. Prepare a large bowl and a hand mixer - unfortunately, I don't have a KitchenAid or similar food processor, but if you are a happy owner of that kind of appliance, feel free to use it.
-Remember: there is no strict formula for preparing the Royal Icing like $X + Y = Z$ and you have to use ingredients by feel (for Polish-speaking readers: *wiem, "na oko to chłop w szpitalu umarł"* 🤪🤪)
+Remember: there is no strict formula for preparing the Royal Icing like `X + Y = Z` and you have to use ingredients by feel (for Polish-speaking readers: *wiem, "na oko to chłop w szpitalu umarł"* 🤪🤪)

 1. To be continued...